Labonneguigue/CarND-Unscented-Kalman-Filter-Project/README.md

 #### Process noise

 I tweaked the process noise standard deviations (longitudinal and rotation accelerations) to obtain the best ones.
+The way to find a first estimate of these values is to think about what they represent in real life.
+The square root of `std_a` is expressed in meters / second.
+The question is what is the expected acceleration of a bicycle at any given time.

 I first started with